Student Involvement in Sustainability

 The following are some of the ways that students have inspired us with their strong commitment to going green and “Creating a Culture of Sustainability,” including accomplishments, current projects, future initiatives and a list of core values.

-- Bike repair station on the Bertolini Quad (April 2015)
+- April 2015 - Bike repair state on the Bertolini Quad

 Continued Efforts & Future Sustainability Initiatives